 She even gets a boss fight in the form of Seattle’s patient zero.
 Dubbed the Rat King, this monster is a grotesque fusion of infected human bodies.
 It’s frightening, exciting, and pushes your knowledge of the game to its absolute limits.
 It almost out-of-character that the encounter is legitimately challenging.
 A typical Naughty Dog boss fight involved the developers breaking as many of their established rules as possible to ensure it is resolved in the flashiest, least practical method possible.

 However, as strange as it may sound, this praise ties into yet another significant problem with the narrative.
-Mr. Druckmann stated in interviews that Abby was his favorite character, and to be perfectly frank, it shows.
-Like Nadine Ross before her, she does come uncomfortably close to reading like a bad, self-insert fanfiction character.
+Mr. Druckmann stated in interviews that Abby was his favorite character and, to be perfectly frank, it shows.
+Like Nadine Ross before her, she comes uncomfortably close to reading like a bad, self-insert fanfiction character.
 Much like a bad, self-insert fanfiction character, she is introduced by easily beating up the series’ established protagonist.
 Moreover, her campaign isn’t as long as Ellie’s, yet she gets a superior weapon loadout, the only boss fight that doesn’t break the rules of the game, and even a greater degree of character development.

 Absolutely none of this effort works in the game’s favor, and I must point out the backlash could have been avoided had Mr. Druckmann read the writing on the wall.
 In the exposé carried out by Kotaku, it was revealed that one character underwent several rewrites due to being unanimously hated by playtesters.
 It was deduced that the character in question is Abby, which would match up with the audience’s antipathy toward her.
 Personally, if I were confronted with this overwhelming evidence, I would have doubled down on Abby’s negative traits and made her an outright villain because trying to get people to sympathize with her was a lost cause.
 Simply by killing off Joel, Abby was doomed to become the single most polarizing character Naughty Dog ever created.
 Trying to make her sympathetic after exhibiting such a scarily sadistic streak isn’t impossible, but, to put it bluntly, it would have required a director far more talented than Mr. Druckmann to pull it off.